-The goal of your resume is to make it easier for parents to hire you.
-No matter how many times you babysat in the past, your resume is often the first thing that prospective employers will see when deciding whether to hire you for their babysitting job.
-This is your opportunity to highlight the great work experience you've had, as well as any relevant skills you've developed that would tell a prospective family why you're the right candidate for their needs.
+The goal of your babysitter resume is, of course, to make it easier for parents to hire you.
+No matter how many babysitting gigs you’ve had in the past, your resume is often the first thing that prospective employers see when deciding whether to hire you for their babysitting job.
+This is your opportunity to highlight the great work experience you’ve had, as well as any relevant skills you’ve developed that would tell a prospective family why you’re the right candidate for their needs.

-Below, you'll find all the information you need on what to include on your resume, what to leave off and how you should structure it all, along with a sample resume template and a list of common resume mistakes to avoid.
+Here’s what to include on a babysitter resume, what to leave off and how to format it, along with a sample resume template and a list of common resume mistakes to avoid.

-One way to determine what information you should showcase on your resume is by figuring out what the competition is doing.
-Sure, it helps to know what you're up against.
-But more importantly, if you have similar skills or experiences, you’ll want to make sure to highlight them.
+One of the best ways to determine what information you should showcase on your babysitting resume is by looking at the competition.
+It helps to know what you’re up against, but more importantly, if you have similar skills or experiences, you’ll want to make sure to highlight them.
 There are a few ways that you can do this:

-Talk to babysitter friends to see what they put on their resumes.
+- Talk to babysitter friends to ask what they put on their resumes.

-If you're applying to jobs on websites, review other babysitter profiles in your area to see what they're choosing to showcase
+- If you’re applying via a job website, like Care.com, review other babysitter profiles in your area to see what information and skills they’re choosing to showcase.

 As a rule, you should always include your professional experience, education and any certifications or licenses — the items that best show off your babysitting abilities — all on one page so that prospective employers can quickly review and evaluate your credentials to determine what makes you the best fit for their needs.